Skip to article frontmatterSkip to article content

 YAML based Composition

-While defining PCells in python is very powerfull, one commonly simply desires to combine pre-existing building block into circuits (as in Figure 3 and Figure 4).
+While defining PCells in python is very powerfull, one commonly simply desires to combine pre-existing building block into circuits (as we have already done in and ).
 In these cases it can be beneficial to describe the desired circuit in a netlist-like format.
 For this purpose GDSFactory establishes a YAML based representation.
-The specification equivalent to Figure 4 is shown in Program 3.
+The specification equivalent to is shown in .

 instances: